silviumatei/lssDownloader/README.md

 Download Prompts: While the script attempts to configure Chrome to automatically download files, browser security settings or specific LimeSurvey configurations might still trigger a download prompt in some cases.
 You may need to manually confirm the download if this occurs.

 Login Issues: If the script reports "Login failed: Invalid username or password," double-check your LIMEQUERY_USERNAME and LIMEQUERY_PASSWORD in the script.

+# The code will log each operation, see below a sample output:

+Starting LimeSurvey LSS download for domain: https://XXX.limequery.com/admin/authentication/sa/login

+Initializing Chrome WebDriver (automatic management via selenium-manager)...

+Navigating to login page: https://XXX.limequery.com/admin/authentication/sa/login

+Entering username and password...

+Clicking login button...

+Waiting for dashboard to load...

+Timeout waiting for dashboard URL.
+Checking for error messages or other indicators.

+Could not verify dashboard load.
+Proceeding with caution.

+Checking for feature preview modal...

+Feature preview modal found.
+Attempting to close it.

+Found close button using specific XPath.

+Feature preview modal closed.

+Setting surveys per page to 100...

+Surveys per page set to 100.

+Selecting all surveys on the current page...

+All surveys selected.

+Scrolling to the bottom of the page...

+Opening survey actions dropdown (updated selector)...

+Actions dropdown opened.

+Selecting 'Export survey structure (*.lss)' from dropdown...

+Export survey structure option clicked.

+Waiting for first export modal and clicking Export button...

+Clicked Export button in the first modal.

+Waiting for second download modal and clicking download link...

+Clicked 'Download archive' link.
+Download should start.

+Download process initiated.
+Files should be in: D:\Projects\Lime\lss_downloads

+Closing browser...